How Can We Overcome the Social Media-Fueled FOMO?

 While FOMO has always been around us, it has seen a surge and has actually become more dangerous than ever with the increased reliance on social media apps.
 But it's not just social media.
 Fear of missing out is a well-known phenomenon and has been observed in a variety of situations even before the dawn of social media.

-As contradictory as it may sound, there also have been attempts from the companies and apps that profit from social media usage to prevent the harmful effects of "too much" social media.
+As contradictory as it may sound, there have been attempts from the companies and apps that profit from social media usage to prevent the harmful effects of "too much" social media.
 Some notable examples include Facebook's and Instagram's trial beta versions of the apps that hide the like counts on posts and Apple's screen time feature that shows how much time you spend on which apps and your overall screentime, in case you're overdoing it.

 Even though FOMO is common, it doesn't have to get control over your life.
 Limiting the time you spend on social media and keeping a healthy real-life relationship with yourself and your close circle should do the trick.
 It's not a one-day task, but over time, integrating more in-person interactions and less screen time in your daily life could help you leave your fear of missing out behind.